tyoeer/Chaoshead/design.md

 ## Misc code

 - `script/`: The scripting system.
 Probably shouldn't be its own folder in its current state.
+- `exePatch/`: Stuff related to patching the executable.
+  - `noCache.md`: Description of how te recreate the patch to disable level caching
+  - `noCache.1337`: Actual file saying which bytes to change.
+File format is from x64dbg.
 - `tools/`: Code that should be accessible from user scripts.
 - `scripts/`: Built-in scripts.
 Limited to `/.built-in/` to keep them apart from user scripts.
 - `libs/`: Contains external libraries